ievapudz/Course_Work/README.md

 ./thermoclass -p 1lld -g --per_tok -n emb/1lld_per_tok.npz -o predictions/1lld_per_tok_predictions -e emb/
 ```

+Other structures were tested out as well:
+("1b8z" "1p51" "1b9b" "1tre" "1c3u" "1qn5" "1dd4" "1ctf")

+PDB IDs are written in the order of pairing, where 2*i is the protein from a thermophilic bacterium and
+2*i+1 is the protein from a mesophilic bacteria (where i = {0, 1, ..., N}, N - length of PDB ID array).

 Additionally, pair of lysozyme and its mutant (original 2LZM) was taken (252L) (Baase et. al 2010).
 Delta by -10
 degrees was observed between the mutant and the original protein.